 Ms. VanderGast works in Diakon's Ministry Support office in Topton and can be reached at (610) 682-1293.

-Jenn Rautzhan, Vice President for Human Resources Services
+Jenn Rautzhan, Senior Vice President for Human Resources Services

 Ms. Rautzhan began her career with the organization in 1993 with The Lutheran Home at Topton, now part of Diakon.
 She moved into Human Resource Services in 1996, holding several positions, most recently Executive Director of Employee Relations.
 She has a bachelor’s degree in Health Policy and Administration from Pennsylvania State University, with a minor in labor relations.